 Circumcision desensitizes the penis radically.
 Foreskin amputation means severing the rich nerve network and all the nerve receptors in the foreskin itself.
 Circumcision almost always damages or destroys the frenulum.
 The loss of the protective foreskin desensitizes the glans.
 Because the membrane covering the permanently externalized glans is now subjected to constant abrasion and irritation, it keratinizes, becoming dry and tough.
 The nerve endings in the glans, which in the intact penis are just beneath the surface of the mucous membrane, are now buried by successive layers of keratinisation.
 The denuded glans takes on a dull, greyish, sclerotic appearance.
 Careful anatomical investigations have shown that circumcision cuts off more than 3 feet of veins and arteries including the frenular artery and branches of the dorsal artery, interrupting normal blood flow to the shaft and glans of the penis, damaging its natural function and altering its development.
-The loss of 240 feet (73.2m) of nerves, and more than 20,000 nerve endings, means that the most erogenous zone of the male’s body is lost forever.
+The loss of 240 feet (73.2m) of nerves, and the copious amounts of specialised nerve endings, means that the most erogenous zone of the male’s body is lost forever.
 The foreskin’s muscles, glands, mucous membrane, and epithelial tissue are also destroyed as well.
 More recent research has demonstrated that the clinically important bulbocavernosus reflex is absent in 73% of circumcised men ostensibly due to the removal of fine-touch nerve endings in the ridged band.
-The long-term effects and the obvious extrapolation is that the more blood flow and nerves you have on your penis, the better sex feels…funny that…who would have thought?
+The long-term effects and the obvious extrapolation is that the more blood flow and nerves you have on your penis, the better sex feels.
 Thus circumcision is analogous to cutting off the male’s ‘clitoris’ or cutting off the petals of a flower.

 Complications from circumcision